 - The most popular approach is to run Artec Studio on Windows via BootCamp.
 In this scenario, all algorithms of Artec Studio, including 3D-capture with both the Artec Eva and Artec [Space] Spider will work as intended.

-- We do not advise installing Windows as a virtual OS inside Mac OS (e.g. through Parallels, VM Ware etc).
+- Artec Studio does not work on a virtual OS inside Mac OS (e.g. through Parallels, VM Ware etc).
 On a virtual machine, the graphics card performance is very limited and therefore many functions/algorithms will not perform as intended.

 We have tested several hardware configurations of MacBook Pro 15'' laptops.